By Laura Blumenfeld, Washington Post Writer

 Jay shuts her eyes, grabs Wise's hand, falls over.
 She is stiff.
 It is

 Charmaine.
-A catatonic alter, Wise says, who brings the system to the safety
+A catatonic alter, Wise says, who brings the system to the

-air, poses them like a mannequin.
+through the air, poses them like a mannequin.
 She's out.

 No, wait, she's back.
 With an Irish brogue.
 It's Jamie, "a spirit", Jay